scottjonesdev/pantry-of-plants/content/main-pages/about.md

 Going vegan has only increased my passion for cooking and my love of food.
 Since changing my diet, I have reframed my approach to meals and adapted several of my old recipes to suit an animal friendly lifestyle.

 I created this website to share some of my vegan recipes with the world.
-I hope you enjoy thme!
+I hope you enjoy them!
 Feel free to send me an email if you have any questions or feedback regarding my content.

 I also make ambient electronic music.
 You can check it out <a href="https://scottjoneselectronica.com" target="_blank">here</a>.